Christophler/RUHacks2021-RE-Start-/README.md

 # Introduction
 This app was inspired by the idea of the 90-minute sleep cycle.
 We wake up more refreshed when humans wake up at the end of a 90-minute sleep cycle.
 Re:Start aims to wake you up at this ideal time.

+# Components

+##Title Component:
+Contains the title and description

+##TimeDisplay Component:
+Contains the current date & time (updates in real-time)

+##Controls component
+Consists of main controls of the app.
+1. Start component
+2. Awake component
+3. End component